Resonac: Electronics sector

 The Electronics Sector includes compound semiconductors, rare-earth magnetic alloys, solid aluminum capacitors, and hard disks.

-The compound semiconductors business deals with the crystal growth process, providing a wide range of products including Ultrabright LED Chips as well as blue LED Chips.
+The compound semiconductors business deals with the crystal growth process, providing a wide range of products including Ultrabright LED Chips, as well as blue LED Chips.

 The solid aluminum capacitor business relies on conductive polymers, a combination of inorganic aluminum materials with organic polymers.
 The products offer with high heat resistance and high capacitance.

 The electronics sector also produces aluminum-based and glass-based hard disks as well as aluminum substrates for hard disks.
-In September 2008 SDK announced a consolidation their hard disk (HD) media operations by establishing a joint venture with Hoya corporation in January 2009.
+In September 2008 SDK announced a consolidation of their hard disk (HD) media operations by establishing a joint venture with Hoya corporation in January 2009.
 The joint venture was to be owned about 75% by SDK and about 25% by HOYA.
 However, this joint venture ended in March 2009 due to the rapid deterioration of the global economy in the Hard Disk Sector.